anujdhawan/grupal/README.txt

    in the free Standard Edition.
  * For security reasons ensure that AllowOverride is configured appropriately such that the .htaccess files take effect
+ * The GNU Affero General Public License applies to this code and as such: o It is compatible with GPLv2 or later code, not GPLv2 only (everything in the Drupal CVS is compatible) o Installations "must prominently offer all users interacting with it remotely through a computer network an opportunity to receive the Corresponding Source" for Drupal itself as well as all modules, themes, etc
+ * If this is unacceptable to you then affordable commerical licenses are available from Australian Online Solutions.

 Requires
 ========